HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 Some websites that are very information dense have several skip links to allow users to jump to the commonly trafficked areas of the site.
 For example, <a hreflang="en" href="https://www.canada.ca/">the government of Canada's website</a> has "skip to main content", "skip to about government" and "switch to basic HTML version".

-  {# TODO (Authors) - I think this is a good spot to put an image example both for the ebook and if the site ever changes #}

 Skip links are considered a <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html">bypass for a block</a>.
 There is no way for us to query for all possible skip link implementations, however we found that close to 20% of desktop and mobile sites likely have a skip link.
 We determined this by looking for the presence of an `href="#main"` attribute on one of the first three links on the page, which is a common implementation for a skip link.

 ### Heading hierarchy